 Zirconia ceramic dental implants studies go back 70 years

 Zirconia was discovered in Germany by chemist M. H. Klaproth in 1789 but rediscovered only in the last 70 years again because of its unique properties and a renewed interest in biocompatibility of permanent implantation devices.
 Variations of zirconia implants have been around for almost 70 years in documented clinical dentistry, since their inception in the late 1960’s.
-Since that time, the original ceramic implants made of Al2O3 (polycrystals or single crystal) have been considered as an alternative treatment for improved esthetics, osseointegration, no galvanizing side effects, reduce plaque adhesion and reduced incidence of peri-implantitis (otherwise known as gum inflammation around implant sites).12–14 In recent years, zirconia (Y-TZP; yttria tetragonal zirconia polycrystals), a high strength ceramic material with excellent long-term results in the field of medical implants, has become a go-to alternative for premium dental implants.
+Since that time, the original ceramic implants made of Al2O3 (polycrystals or single crystal) have been considered as an alternative treatment for improved aesthetics, osseointegration, no galvanizing side effects, reduce plaque adhesion and reduced incidence of peri-implantitis (otherwise known as gum inflammation around implant sites).12–14 In recent years, zirconia (Y-TZP; yttria tetragonal zirconia polycrystals), a high strength ceramic material with excellent long-term results in the field of medical implants, has become a go-to alternative for premium dental implants.
 Y-TZP has higher resilience and flexural strength than aluminum oxide and offers advantages over aluminum oxide for dental implants.27–33

 What is Zirconia?